 For a quick background tour of Jews in Seattle and the creation of Temple De Hirsch Sinai, the first Reform Temple in the city, watch this digital story based on archival material:

-The order of the services provides insights into the meaning of the confirmation service.One notes the similarities to titles now more familiar to Christian religious communities.
-For instance, the prayer leader was not referred to as a “rabbi,” but as a minister.
-The service does include the traditional practice of reading from the Torah, or Hebrew Bible.
-However, the reading chosen is quite significant.
-The central scripture for the service was “the decalogue,” otherwise known as the ten commandments.
+Having already celebrated a Bar or Bat Mitzvah, why would Reform Jews celebrate confirmation, as well?
+The order of the services, as recorded in Temple De Hirsch Sinai’s confirmation programs, provides insights into the meaning of this ceremony.One notes the similarities to titles now more familiar to Christian religious communities.
+The prayer leader was not referred to as a “rabbi,” but as a minister.
+The service does include the traditional practice of reading from the Torah, or Hebrew Bible, although the reading chosen is quite significant: “the Decalogue,” otherwise known as the Ten Commandments.

 Confirmation and American Reform Judaism

 The rise of the confirmation demonstrates the influence of Protestant definitions of religion on Jewish thought.
-Confirmation reshaped Jewish theology to fit the expectations of a creedal religious tradition equated religion with theological and ethical commitments.
-Indeed, confirmation existed as a key coming-of-age moment for Catholics and several Protestant denominations (including German Lutherans, the majority religion in the German land that sparked the first Reform communities in the early decades of the nineteenth century).
+Confirmation reshaped Jewish theology to fit the expectations of creed-based religious traditions that equated religion with theological and ethical commitments.
+Indeed, confirmation during this time period existed as a key coming-of-age moment for Catholics and for several Protestant denominations, as well (including German Lutherans, the majority religion in the German land that sparked the first Reform communities in the early decades of the nineteenth century).